sourcehut-mirrors/chawan/doc/hacking.md

   Draft" 2.2 version: <https://drafts.csswg.org/css2/>.
 Not many
   differences, but usually it's worth to check 2.2 too.

-Good news is that unlike WhatWG specs, these don't change daily.
+Good news is that unlike WHATWG specs, these don't change daily.
 Bad news is that CSS 2.1 was the last real CSS version, and newer features are spread accross a bunch of random documents with questionable status of stability: <https://www.w3.org/Style/CSS/specs.en.html>.